xunholy/k8s-gitops/docs/hardware/pre-rockpi4c.md

 # Rock Pi 4C

-The following are prerequisites to create a kubernetes on the RockPi(s) 4C
+The following are prerequisites to create a Kubernetes on the RockPi(s) 4C

 ## Hardware